PROGRAMS AND SERVICES

 Farm Share alleviates hunger in Florida by acquiring surplus produce that does not meet market standards because of size or minor imperfections from Florida’s farmers and distributing the produce and other donated goods to families in need throughout Florida.
-Last year, Farm Share distributed over 4 million household food packages to individuals and families in need across the state of Florida.
-In total, Farm Share distributed over 32 million pounds of food to Florida residents in need with over 15 million pounds consisting of fresh produce.
+Last year, Farm Share distributed over 104 million pounds of food to individuals and families in need across the state of Florida.
+Since inception, Farm Share has distributed 706,952,779 million pounds of food to Florida residents in need.

 Farm Share also administers the USDA TEFAP commodity program in Miami-Dade, Monroe, Duval, Baker, Bradford, Clay, Nassau, Union, Alachua, Levy, Flagler, Putnam, and St. John counties.
 The TEFAP program provides canned, shelf-stable goods, and frozen foods for low-income households.
 These foods supplement Farm Share’s produce recovery program

 Farm Share’s main objective is to recover and distribute surplus fresh and nutritious fruits and vegetables.
 Farm Share recovers fresh produce in bulk (tractor-trailer loads, bins, boxes and hoppers).
 The produce is washed, sorted, packed by volunteers and inmate labor and distributed locally, statewide, and to a network of participating social service agencies serving the homeless and low-income households throughout Florida.